deeplearning4j/deeplearning4j/deepautoencoder.md

 Vectors containing similar numbers will be returned for the search query, and translated into their matching image.

+### Data compression

+A more general case of image compression is data compression.
+Deep autoencoders are useful for [semantic hashing](https://www.cs.utoronto.ca/~rsalakhu/papers/semantic_final.pdf), for example.

 ### Topic Modeling & Information Retrieval (IR)

 Deep autoencoders are useful in topic modeling, or statistically modeling abstract topics that are distributed across a collection of documents.